Rezta20/coffee-shop/README.md

-# Hi the Coffee Shop is open
+# Hi, the Coffee Shop is open